dd0292/frontend-architecture-project-20minCoach/README.md

 ### 15.4 Unit Testing Pipeline

-Integrado en CI/CD y se ejecuta automáticamente en cada push.
+Integrated into CI/CD and runs automatically on each push.

 #### Pipeline Steps: